 The relationship established using the scatter plot (middle panel of Figure 3-11) indicates that the unit area flows are strongly correlated ( $R^2 = 0.81$ ).
 The time-series comparison (top panel of Figure 3-11) demonstrates a consistent pattern and magnitude in the two drainages.
 Overall, these comparisons indicate that the unit area flow results are similar in Boulder and Crooked creeks.
 Therefore, it was determined that the Crooked Creek stage-discharge relationship could be used to estimate flows throughout the watershed for TMDL analysis.
-This verification process was important since the Crooked Creek was the only site with the 2014, 2016 and 2017 continuous stream height data necessary to calculate continuous flows that overlap with the period of record for the continuous turbidity measurements.
+This verification process was important since the Crooked Creek cross-sections appeared less consistent than those observed at Boulder Creek; however, Crooked Creek was the only site with the 2014, 2016 and 2017 continuous stream height data necessary to calculate continuous flows that overlap with the period of record for the continuous turbidity measurements.